nomad-coe/nomad/docs/parser.md

         run.program_name = 'EXAMPLE'
 ```

 A parser is a simple program with a single class in it.
-The base class `FairdiParser`
+The base class `MatchingParser`
 provides the necessary interface to NOMAD.
 We provide some basic information
 about our parser in the constructor.
 The *main* function `run` simply takes a filepath
 and empty archive as input.
 Now its up to you, to open the given file and populate the